tristanberchoux/siteberche/content/about.md

 +++

-I am a Research Fellow within Geography and Environmental Science at the University of Southampton.
-My principal research interests lie in the field of spatial planning and sustainable rural development.
-I am a postdoctoral research fellow in economic geography applied to rural territories.
-My current work looks at the impact of climate change on landscapes and livelihoods under different policy scenarios in the Mekong Delta using spatial modelling.
-I have a particular expertise in quantitative modelling applied to rural territories from a social, environmental and economic perspective.

 I am currently working with Professor Steve Darby and Professor Craig Hutton on the project “Building Resilient Agricultural Systems: Sustainable Livelihoods in Mega Deltas Under Environmental Change (BRAgS).”
 The project is funded by the Biotechnology and Biological Sciences Research Council under a GCRF Foundation Award for Global Agriculture and Food Systems Research.
 The aim of the project is to establish a new international and multidisciplinary collaboration between UK and Vietnamese universities, international agencies and key end users that is capable of delivering new insight into the trade-offs between flooding, sediment and nutrient deposition, agricultural systems and associated livelihood strategies in the Vietnamese Mekong Delta.

 ### Research interests